 Organizations that lack an understanding and sense of accountability make employees feel like they are being asked to swim world record times in a pool of Jello.
-Everyone is trying hard … and the system of work is forcing them to push harder and gain little progress.
+Everyone is trying hard … and the work system is forcing them to push harder and gain little progress.

 This starts with confusion over what it means to be a Manager.

 You are employed and paid for your efforts using your talents to complete certain work.
-You keep your job because you have proven your effectiveness to meet what is expected under your work conditions.
+You keep your job because you have proven effective in meeting expectations under your work conditions.

 In management roles, people are employed and held accountable in two ways: